 Music from our ‘Composer of the Month’ is shared with pupils on their way to and from our weekly singing assemblies.
 It is a great way to showcase equal opportunities in music and artists have been selected to reinforce this.
 We have the same composer throughout the whole school and a different piece of music is used each week.
 A select number of simple facts about each composer is shared with the children during the assemblies as well.

 The composers have been chosen to ensure they represent a variety of genres, musical time periods, cultures and genders.
 This is in addition to the composers and musicians that will be showcased during explicit music lessons throughout the year.

 As well as in class provision, we offer several extra-curricular activities for pupils who wish to pursue them.
 We have an incredibly successful choir that runs after school.
 The choir has gone from strength to strength since winning the Rotary Junior Choir competition in 2019 and the children perform regularly in the local community, as well as annually at the O2 Arena.
-Our governor and local vicar, Caroline Beckett, has run a djembe club for pupils in KS1 and KS2, sharing her knowledge of this skill with the children at various points throughout the year.
 The Christmas and Summer Showcase performances offer soloists the chance to perform to an audience and has always been warmly received by parents.
 It offers an aim for children having peripatetic lessons as something to work towards and is supported by our music tutors.
 The event also celebrates musical achievements that children may have worked on outside of school.

 The impact of our music curriculum will be measured through pupil voice surveys, performances (or video performance) and pupil progress.
 Children confidently using musical vocabulary to discuss their listening and compositions will also be testament to the high-quality teaching and learning taking place.
 Parent voices will be important in judging the impact of our music curriculum.